 George founded Stag Energy in 2002 to focus on asset origination, development and optimisation within the UK gas value chain.
-Building on extensive experience in the energy industry gained both in the UK and internationally, George has successfully led Stag Energy’s work across diverse areas.
+Building on extensive experience in the energy industry gained both in the UK and internationally, George has successfully led Stag Energy’s work across the energy value chain.
 Alongside asset development, George has been at the forefront of the company’s proactive engagement with Government and Regulators to ensure new regulations encourage competition and adequately cater for small independent companies and new market entrants.

 Prior to founding Stag Energy, George was Senior Vice President with InterGen, from 1994-2002, overseeing the creation of a 17,000MW global generation portfolio.
 He was InterGen’s Regional Executive for Europe, Africa and Middle East, with a $6bn investment portfolio, following four years as the Asia Pacific Regional Executive based in Hong Kong.

 George holds a B.Sc. in Engineering from Durham University, an MBA from Cranfield School of Management and a Diploma in Finance and Accounting from City of London University.

 Norman joined Stag Energy in 2006 and is responsible for engineering technical support, contract scope, bidding strategy, analysis and evaluation, construction management and project delivery as well as project development support.

 Prior to joining Stag Energy, Norman was Director of Brindisi LNG for BG Group with responsibility for joint venture management teams and for delivering the engineering design and commercial framework behind the € 500m EPC contract.
 From 1995 to 2003, Norman worked with InterGen as Vice President, Construction and Operations responsible for the construction and operations of a 6,000MW portfolio.

 Norman holds a B.Sc in Technology and Business Studies from Strathclyde University and completed a Construction Management Course at Cranfield University.